Courtesy of hivechicago.org

 The internet has recently become such a huge part of our everyday lives, providing many benefits but also providing some disadvantages.
 In schools there are usually strict rules about phone use in classrooms because of the temptation and the constant distraction.

 Outside of school when the time is on your hands, instead of working on homework and studying for tests and quizzes students usually turn to their smart phone, computers and tablets.
 Applications such as Netflix and Hulu provide multiple shows and movies which students can spend hours watching.
+When it comes to platforms like inkedIn, there are linkedin tools these days to make the whole process of staying present and connected easier.

 “I sit down to watch a 45 minute show but then end up watching 2 or more episodes because I dread the thought of homework,” said Lily Berrios (’18).